microsoft/xlang/src/UndockedRegFreeWinRT/Nuget/readme.txt

 For more information, visit:
 https://github.com/microsoft/xlang/tree/undocked_winrt_activation

-For more information about the original feature, visit: https://blogs.windows.com/windowsdeveloper/2019/04/30/enhancing-non-packaged-desktop-apps-using-windows-runtime-components/
+For more information about using application manifests for Windows Runtime types, visit: https://blogs.windows.com/windowsdeveloper/2019/04/30/enhancing-non-packaged-desktop-apps-using-windows-runtime-components/
 ========================================================================